-One feature not found on any other polymer AR15 magazine, is the built-in coupler system.
-This allows magazines to be attached to one and other in the same style as so-called jungle magazines.
+The coupler system allows magazines to be attached to one and another in the same style as so-called jungle magazines.
 It’s a nice feature for shooters who wish to keep a reload close at hand, but don’t want to buy a separate coupling system.

 Troy Industries BattleMag

-Troy Industries made a name for itself with high quality railed handguards, effective muzzle devices and other well-made firearm accessories.
-It was a logical choice for them to create a quality magazine to go along with all their other products.
+Troy Industries made a name for itself with high-quality railed handguards, effective muzzle devices, and other well-made firearm accessories.
+It was a logical choice for them to create a quality AR-15 magazine to go along with all their other products.

 Plus they have the distinction of being sold in-stores at many non-firearm-centric sporting goods shops, so picking up some in a pinch won’t involve next-day air shipping.

 Tapco often gets an unfair shake in the gun world.
-Many shooters dismiss their products as second rate, based solely on the reputation of its AK furniture components.
-While I admit I was a little biased towards that magazines myself, after running them for a few hundred rounds I have to say I’m impressed.
+Many shooters dismiss their products as second-rate, based solely on the reputation of its AK furniture components.
+While I admit I was a little biased towards those magazines myself, after running them for a few hundred rounds I have to say I’m impressed.

-While the aesthetics of the magazine will turn some shooters off, their functionality will not.
-They utilize quality anti-tilt FDE followers and heavy duty magazine springs to provide consistent, reliable feeding.
-The pronounced magazine ribs that many elitists bemoan, are actually integral to reinforcing the design and provide increased rigidity that allows the magazines to tolerate harder use.
+They utilize quality anti-tilt FDE followers and heavy-duty magazine springs to provide consistent, reliable feeding.
+The pronounced magazine ribs that many elitists bemoan are actually integral to reinforcing the design and provide increased rigidity that allows the magazines to tolerate harder use.